 ℗ → ← → ← → ←

-Each slider controls a particular audio stream.
-Adjust sliders to taste and mood.
+Each slider controls a particular frequency band, from the lowest to the highest frequency.
+Adjust sliders to taste.